 It’s as simple as that, now you don’t need to trust anyone’s opinion on the matter.
 If your countertop is sucking liquids, it’s time to make it water and oil repellent again by sealing.

-Why do some people say sealing should be done every year?
+Why some people say Granite Should be sealed every year?

 Sealing is really important, we will talk about that later on.
 However, some homeowners never do it.
 Telling them they should do it every year or every 6 months is just an easy way to help them protect their countertops from stains, even though it’s not the right way.